Kyi1914/NLP/Code/Assignment/A4 - Resume Parser/README.md

 Users will upload their resume in PDF format, and the system will output the contact information, a list of unique skills, education details and orgnization in order.

 ## Task 1: Implementation Foundation
-I extend the resume parser code based on the spaCy class using the Resume Parsing.ipynb and implement additional features or improvements inspired by spaCy’s capabilities in natural language processing.
+I extend the resume parser code based on the spaCy class using the Resume Parsing.ipynb.
+Implement additional features or improvements inspired by spaCy’s capabilities in natural language
+processing:
+- Extract Name
+- Extract Email with R
+- Extract Phone Number
+-

 ## Task 2: Resume Parsing Features - Web Application Development
 I develop a simple web application that showcases the capabilities of extraction.